 Anthony has spent over 30 years behind bars for a series of robberies.
 He has paid a substantial debt to society for these crimes.
-With his age and infirmity, no one can argue he is public safety risk, but he has a substantial risk of becoming seriously ill or dying from COVID-19 if he remains incarcerated.
+With his age and infirmity, no one can argue he is a public safety risk, but he has a substantial risk of becoming seriously ill or dying from COVID-19 if he remains incarcerated.
 Despite this, his special needs parole application was denied.

-In the midst of this public health crisis, people as vulnerable as Anthony could and should be immediately released to safely live out their remaining years with family.
+In the midst of this public health crisis, incarcerated people as vulnerable as Anthony, could and should be immediately released to safely live out their remaining years with family.

 Gary Winston is 58 and suffers from severe respiratory problems.
 While incarcerated in jail, Gary was on oxygen continuously for over a month after his oxygen levels fell dangerously low, and he continues to require two inhalers.
 He also has a history of cardiac problems and is on medication for high blood pressure.
 He is currently incarcerated in the Sterling Correctional Facility, where COVID-19 is tearing through the prison.
 Gary is serving a one-year sentence for drug possession and is eligible for regular parole in one month.
 Even though he faces the possibility of serious illness or death if he contracts COVID-19, Gary’s request for special needs parole was “deferred.”

 Gary has two children and three grandchildren.
 His wife, Sandra Winston, is desperate for his release.
 She says, “It feels like he’s in hell and I can’t do anything to help him.
 The prison is a petri dish and the virus is spreading fast.
 The man who died in Sterling had upper respiratory problems just like Gary.
 I don’t want my husband to die.
 I know he’s not perfect, he’s messed up in the past but these men are human beings.
 During this pandemic, I don’t understand why we keep nonviolent and medically vulnerable people in prison.
 It feels like they are cutting out my heart and crushing it.”